 There are a never ending list of things to do with paper and pencil!
 Play Hangman, Dots and Boxes, Tic-Tac-Toe, make paper Fortune Tellers, create funny poems together…the options are endless.
 Click here for latest prices on these cute Fortune Tellers.

-Two final tips for a successful road trip with kids
+Three final tips for a successful road trip with kids

 - Don’t take activities with small, or a lot of, pieces.
 Whenever I have packed craft, magnetic games or puzzles it has usually resulted in a meltdown as pieces get lost or dropped.
 My best tip is to keep it simple.
 Reduce the amount of stuff the kids need to manage and plan activities that don’t need a lot of pieces.